Fishing Lake Jocassee

 Guide to fishing for largemouth bass, smallmouth bass, spotted bass, redeye bass, channel catfish, flathead catfish, black crappie, white crappie, rainbow trout, brown trout, bluegill, pumpkinseed sunfish, redbreast sunfish, redear sunfish, warmouth, white bass, yellow perch, hybrid striped bass and chain pickerel at Lake Jocassee in South Carolina.

 One of the few trout lakes in SC, Lake Jocassee offers fishing for both cold-water and warm-water fish species.
 Trout, hybrid stripers, bass, crappie, catfish, pickerel, sunfish and white bass all thrive in this 7,500-acre reservoir.
+Check out fishing reports for popular species at this lake.
 This scenic lake is located on the northwest border of the state with NC, at Jocassee, SC.

 Fishing from a boat is the ideal way to fish the 75 miles of rocky shoreline.
-There are three public boat launch ramps for launching your pontoon, pleasure or fishing boat.
+There are three public boat launch ramps for launching fishing boat.
 Kayaks, canoes, pontoons and ski boats are available for rent at nearby Jocassee Outdoor Center, an off-the-water marina, which serves Lake Jocassee and Lake Keowee.
-Lodging and campgrounds with RV spaces are available at the lake.

 Primary fish species residing in Lake Jocassee